Advancing climate solutions

 - Establishing a market price on carbon will play an important part by providing the needed clarity and stability required to drive investment.

-- No single technology on its own can enable society to achieve its lower-carbon ambitions.
+- No single technology on its own can enable society to achieve its lower-emission ambitions.

-- Predictable, stable, cost-effective policies are necessary to incentivize the development and scalability of a wide range of low-carbon technologies across the economy.
+- Predictable, stable, cost-effective policies are necessary to incentivize the development and scalability of a wide range of lower-emission technologies across the economy.

 More articles about climate solutions